MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * Make sure page is not fully rendered until after our frame has animated
+  * fix fakeapi
+  * create a wrapper for the dashboard page

   * look into animations when log in, log out, and log back in, how the page fallback looks
   * fix logging in and logging out
-  * create files to deal with animations exclusively
   * add transition from spa fallback to app (e.g. dashboard page) and transition into dashboard page
-  * Make sure page is not fully rendered until after our frame has animated
-  * fix fakeapi
-  * create a wrapper for the dashboard page
   * fix spasaming when logging in
   * fix double spinner when loading app
   * show graceful transition when logging out and going back to landing page